cavo789/blog/blog/2024/12/20/docker-in-docker-dind/index.md

 Jump in the container once more: `docker compose up --detach --build && docker compose exec dind /bin/sh`

-And try `docker ps` again; it's works.
+And try `docker ps` again; it works.
 You can now have access to all Docker commands again like `docker image list`.

 ### What is this group 1001?

-As said, to be able to run dind as a unpriviledged user, you should be member of the `docker` group on the host (not the `docker` group you can retrieve in the container).
+As said, to be able to run dind as a unprivileged user, you should be a member of the `docker` group on the host (not the `docker` group you can retrieve in the container).

 One way to retrieve that ID is to run `getent group docker | cut -d: -f3`.
 You'll most probably see `1001` since it's the standard ID for that group.

 :::note
-As you've seen, I've not hardcoded the ID in the proposed yaml file but I've defined an operating system variable called `DOCKER_GROUPID` and, if that variable didn't exists, I'm using value `1001`.
+As you've seen, I've not hardcoded the ID in the proposed yaml file but I've defined an operating system variable called `DOCKER_GROUPID` and, if that variable didn't exist, I'm using value `1001`.
 :::

-So, to make the script robusts, we just need to initialize the `DOCKER_GROUPID`variable before building the image:
+So, to make the script robust, we just need to initialise the `DOCKER_GROUPID`variable before building the image:

 ```bash
 DOCKER_GROUPID="$(getent group docker | cut -d: -f3)" docker compose up --detach --build && docker compose exec dind /bin/sh